MicrosoftEdge/magic-mirror-demo/.github/ASSEMBLY.md

 ![alt tag](https://s3-us-west-2.amazonaws.com/magicmirrordemo/drill_magic_mirror.JPG)

-At the botom of the back of the cabinet, drill another hole so you can pass the power cables through.
+At the bottom of the back of the cabinet, drill another hole so you can pass the power cables through.

 ##Step 3: Making the monitor lean